On tensor products of CSS Codes: Length of reduced tensor powers

 In particular, and even if a CSS code has no quantum degeneracy, i.e. its quantum minimum distance is not larger than the minimum of the distances of the two classical codes defining it, for a large enough $ \ell$, its $\ell$--th iterated power does.

-\begin{remarque} The previous statement assert that the row weight of the $\ell$--th iterated tensor power $\CC^{\otimes \ell}$ (or $\CC^{\otimes_r \ell}$) has a row weight which is linear in $\ell$ and hence logarithmic in the code length.
+\begin{remarque} The previous statement asserts that the row weight of the $\ell$--th iterated tensor power $\CC^{\otimes \ell}$ (or $\CC^{\otimes_r \ell}$) is linear in $\ell$ and hence logarithmic in the code length.
 Very similar arguments would show that the column weights, which are related to the number of stabilizers acting non trivially on a given qubit, are also in $O (\ell)$ and hence logarithmic in the code length. \end{remarque}